-At the center of any estate plan are provisions for the handling of your affairs in the event that your health fails.
+At the center of any estate plan are provisions for the handling of your affairs in the event that your health fails,You need an HIPAA authorization.
 While advanced directives, living trusts, and financial powers of attorney are important tools for addressing these concerns, a vital aspect of your plan is a valid Orange County HIPAA authorization.
 HIPAA stands for the federal Health Insurance Portability and Accountability Act of 1996.
 The law requires written authorization from a patient before a healthcare provider can release health information.
 Without access to these medical records, the effectiveness of your other estate planning documents is diminished.

 Why should you ask your estate planning attorney to incorporate an Orange County HIPAA authorization into your plan?
 The following are five significant reasons for including this important tool:

 - A valid HIPAA release or authorization allows your family members to access your medical records so that they can make more informed healthcare decisions on your behalf.